Psychiatry and Behavioral Sciences

 Dr Bremner was a VA Biological Psychiatry Fellow at the West Haven VA and Yale from 1990-1993, Assistant and Associate Professor of Psychiatry and Radiology from 1993 to 2000, Director of the Yale Trauma Research Program and Associate Director of the Yale PET Center, before moving to Emory in 2000.
 He was Director of the Emory Center for Positron Emission Tomography from 2000-2006.

-Dr. Bremner has authored or co-authored over 200 peer reviewed articles and book chapters, and written or edited five books, including Before You Take That Pill: Why the Drug Industry May be Bad for Your Health: Risks and Side Effects You Won't Find on the Label of Commonly Prescribed Drugs, Vitamins, and Supplements.
-(Avery, February 28, 2008), and Does Stress Damage the Brain?
+Dr. Bremner has authored or co-authored over 200 peer reviewed articles and book chapters, and written or edited six books, including Before You Take That Pill: Why the Drug Industry May be Bad for Your Health: Risks and Side Effects You Won't Find on the Label of Commonly Prescribed Drugs, Vitamins, and Supplements.
+(Avery, February 28, 2008), You Can't Just Snap Out Of It: The Real Path To Recovery from Psychological Trauma (Shelfstealers, 2014), and Does Stress Damage the Brain?
 Understanding Trauma-Related Disorders from a Mind-Body Perspective (2002) and Brain Imaging Handbook (2005), both published by W.W.
 Norton & Co.

 He is on the editorial boards of several journals.
 He has received several awards for his work, including the Chaim Danieli Award for Research and Service in Traumatic Stress from the International Society for Traumatic Stress Studies.